 When I do my (almost) daily journaling — either at the beginning or end of the day — I revisit the things I jotted down and maybe dig deeper to see if there’s anything interesting in there.

-But if you do need more of a structure, I suggest you take this approach from Barry Davret on how he does his own “experience journal”.
-It’s where I got inspiration for my own structure as I found it very simple and practical.
+But if you do need more of a structure, I suggest you take this approach from Medium writer Barry Davret on how he does his own “experience journal”.
+It’s where I got the inspiration for my own structure as I found it very simple and practical.

 Although meditation is an ancient practice, it’s become more and more popular in the last four or five years, and for a reason.

-Meditation is like going to the gym for your mind, so it shouldn’t come to a surprise that the more you do it, the more your mind gets stronger.
+Meditation is like going to the gym for your mind, so it shouldn’t come to a surprise that the more you do it, the more your mind becomes stronger.

 These are just a few of the benefits of sitting down with your thoughts:

 - It increases immune function and improves weight loss in overweight or obese individuals (i.e. it makes you healthier)

 - It can improve key components of mood, like decreasing anxiety, depression and stress (i.e. it makes you happier)

 - It gives you more self-control with increased focus and decreased mind wandering (i.e. it makes you more productive)

 - It helps you be less aggressive and reactive to negative feedback (i.e. it reduces job strain and burnout)